2ndSightLab/ai-tracker/issues.md

 ## Issues

+🟡 New error message format:

+EID: <project>: <file>: <lineno>: explantaiont (if appropriate) with relevant data (parameters, values, file paths, etc.) so it is clear EXACTLY WHAT TO FIX | exact error message from system not overwritten | \[ Parent EID : <project>: <file>: <lineno> \]

+If there is a parent EID, can simply repeate the pararent error message if there is no new information to add.

 🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
 TBD

 🟡 Everything repeatedly getting re-deployed due to errors.